mmonfils/responsible-psychiatric-discharge-plans/index.md

 ## Alternatives Analysis

-Based on the information generated from the public record review, our strategic options are evaluated below.
+Based on the information generated from the public record review, strategic options are evaluated below.

-*   **Define the Problem:** Patients discharged from psychiatric hospitalizations face severe health risks and high return rates when they leave facilities without immediate access to essential medications or structured follow-up care.
+*   **The Issue:** Patients discharged from psychiatric hospitalizations face severe health risks and high return rates when they leave facilities without immediate access to essential medications or structured follow-up care.
-*   **Brainstorm Alternatives:**
+*   **Alternatives:**
     *   *Option A (Funding):* Increase state grant funding to community health clinics to supply emergency transition packs directly to low-income patients.
     *   *Option B (Law):* Standardize the state legal code to mandate that all psychiatric facilities must supply a 15-day medication supply and arrange immediate care coordination upon discharge.
     *   *Option C (Public Campaign):* Build a public awareness campaign to pressure regional hospitals to voluntarily change their discharge rules.